 If a Phase I ESA was already performed by SCA, a Site Inspection (SI) will be conducted.
 This includes a visual inspection of the property and surrounding area and interview of the landlord and occupants.
 A regulatory database review may also be conducted, as appropriate.

-- Based on the findings of the Phase I ESA/SI, SCA will perform Indoor Air Quality Testing (IAQ) of selected Volatile Organic Compounds using EPA Methodology TO-15.
+B. Based on the findings of the Phase I ESA/SI, SCA will perform Indoor Air Quality Testing (IAQ) of selected Volatile Organic Compounds using EPA Methodology TO-15.
 If warranted, a soil vapor intrusion survey will be conducted, which may include sub-slab soil vapor sampling and/or additional Indoor Air Quality (IAQ) testing.

-- Upon verification of the laboratory data from the IAQ testing that indicate the concentration of a chemical substance exceeds the applicable New York State Department of Health (DOH) Air Guideline Value (AGV), and is suggestive of soil vapor intrusion, SCA will:
+A. Upon verification of the laboratory data from the IAQ testing that indicate the concentration of a chemical substance exceeds the applicable New York State Department of Health (DOH) Air Guideline Value (AGV), and is suggestive of soil vapor intrusion, SCA will: